FaithAlone.net

 13 And the blood shall be to you for a token upon the houses where ye are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.

 Secondly, notice that the lamb was kept from the tenth day until the fourteenth day (Exodus 12:3, 12:6).
-This parallels Jesus's triumphal entry into Jerusalem ("presentation of the lamb") to His crucifixion 4 days later during Passover week, proving completely that He was the fulfillment of this picture that had been prophesying of Him for 1,500 years.
-This is why, in the New Testament, He's fittingly called "our Passover" (1 Corinthians 5:7).
+This parallels Jesus's triumphal entry into Jerusalem ("presentation of the lamb") to His crucifixion 4 days later during Passover week, proving that He was the fulfillment of this picture that had been prophesying of Him for 1,500 years.
+Consequently, in the New Testament, Jesus Christ is called "our Passover" (1 Corinthians 5:7).

 Fourthly, notice that the lamb's blood had to be shed, and applied to the doorpost of the house (Exodus 12:7), which saved the people inside the house.
 Anyone, regardless of any other circumstances, who was in that house, would be "passed over" by the Lord when He was executing deadly judgement (Exodus 12:13).